Everything you need to know about the Baby and Child Bonuses in Italy

-Find out how you can get extra support for your family in 2021 and 2022.
+Find out how you can get extra support for your family in 2022.

 What’s the difference between the Baby Bonus and the Child Bonus?